ushione/Generative-Models-for-FSS-Inverse-Design/README.md

 ## Generative models: An end-to-end paradigm

 Its implementation please refer to document `TrainMyCFourierGAN.py`.
 It is worth mentioning that this method is simpler because it does not require the assistance of Fourier layers and inverse networks.
+More details can be found in our paper.

 ## Contact us